Joey Meneses Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.

-- The Reds have a 4.85 team ERA that ranks 26th among all league pitching staffs.
+- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.84).

-- The Reds allow the fifth-most home runs in baseball (153 total, 1.4 per game).
+- Reds pitchers combine to give up the fourth-most home runs in baseball (156 total, 1.4 per game).

-- The right-hander's last appearance was on Sunday against the Los Angeles Dodgers, when he tossed six scoreless innings while allowing five hits.
+- The lefty's last time out came on Tuesday against the Chicago Cubs, when he threw 3 1/3 innings, surrendering four earned runs while allowing five hits.

-- In 20 games this season, the 25-year-old has a 5.31 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .281 to opposing hitters.
+- In 11 games this season, the 24-year-old has amassed an ERA of 2.35, with 9.8 strikeouts per nine innings.
+Opponents are hitting .196 against him.

 © 2023 Data Skrive.
 All rights reserved.